Cactus and Succulents

 Most Cacti and Succulents are quite easy to grow and care for, and come in a multitude of interesting shapes, sizes, and spine forms.

-Many Cactii will flower when quite small, particularly Gymnocalyciums, Mammillarias, Notocactus, Parodias, Rebutias.
+Many Cactii will flower when quite small, particularly Gymnocalyciums, Mammillarias, Notocactus, Parodias, and Rebutias.

-Succulents come from 22 different plant families and differ from cacti in so far as they generally have leaves instead of the spines / hair characteristic of true cactii.
+Succulents come from 22 different plant families and differ from cacti in so far as they generally have leaves instead of the spines / hair which are the characteristic of a true cactus.

 They come in many shapes and sizes, and the plant bodies can vary widely in colour.